The Uncanny X-Men: Children of the Atom

 "Yes.
 No," Jean answered.
 "Why do I have to go to this strange school with all these strange people?
 Why couldn't I have stayed home?"

 "Because you've been kicked out of every school in Putnam County.
 Twice over, in some cases," her mother answered as she twisted around in the front passenger seat to get a good look at her daughter.
-Jean greatly resembled her mother, aside from the fire-truck hair and emerald eyes.
-But the faces of the two women were virtually identical and they were about the same height, as well.
+Jean greatly resembled her mother, from the fire-truck hair to the emerald eyes.
+They were even the same height.
 If it weren't for the subtle markers of age around the elder Grey's face such as crow's feet and laugh lines, the two women could have passed as sisters.

 Ordinarily, Jean loved her mother's blunt and straightforward manner.
-Her father tended to treat her as if she were still twelve.
+Her father treated her as if she were still twelve.
 Her mother at least pretended Jean was an equal.
 Today, however, it just fuelled Jean's resentment.

 "We couldn't have hired a tutor?
-Or I could have gone to one of those public schools?"
+Or maybe a public school?"
 Jean demanded.

 "Well, about the public schools…" her father began.